Recipes to create a test for modeling and products from it with their own hands at home

 - Water 125 ml.

 The following recipes are suitable for use by adults, when preparing the dough with their own hands.
 Recipe 4.
-The classic recipe:
+Classic recipe:

 - Water 150 g;